Hiking, Trekking and Mountaineering: What’s The Difference? And Why You Should Care

 ✔️ treks usually start in one place and end in a different one

-Examples of multi-day treks include:
+Examples of multi-day popular treks include:

 The Tour du Mount Blanc gets called both a multi-day hike and a trek.
 I’d personally call it a multi-day hike since the terrain isn’t technical.
 You can make it easier by doing it as a self-guided tour and arranging to have your luggage transferred.